 Ben twice headlined at Caroline’s on Broadway, hosted at the Lincoln Center and performs nearly nightly in New York City.
 Ben has a comedy special on Amazon Prime, four comedy albums and two illustrated humor books.
 His fifth comedy album will be released in March 2023.

-Linda Smith has been teaching and coaching comedy for over five years.
+Linda Smith taught and coached comedy for over twenty years and founded the Caroline’s Comedy School.
 She has taught hundreds of aspiring comedians as well as actors and celebrities, including the Today Show’s Ann Curry.
 She was born and raised in Cresskill, New Jersey, about 9 miles from the George Washington Bridge.
-After graduating from High School she moved to Boston Massachusetts to begin a career in stand-up comedy while always working towards returning to the New York area.
+After graduating from High School she moved to Boston, Massachusetts to begin a career in stand-up comedy while always working towards returning to the New York area.
 Four years later she was back and working all the major clubs in New York City.

 Linda went on to become a headliner at clubs and colleges across the country.
 She also appeared as a featured comedienne on numerous television programs including The Conan O’Brien Show, HBO’s Women of the Night, and countless programs on Comedy Central.
 Her more recent television appearances were Good Morning America Now, The Today Show and CW11 Morning News.

 Eventually she made the transition into comedy writing for television.
 For 3 years she was a staff writer on the Emmy Award winning Rosie O’Donnell Show.
 After that she became a staff writer for the Caroline Rhea Show and then a freelance writer for HBO.
 All the while she was maintaining and honing her live stand-up act.

 In addition to working the clubs, Linda was teaching comedy writing and performance at Carolines School of Comedy and she has a private coaching business.